-So, don't let the fear of the unknown deter you from purchasing a new home.
+Don't let the fear of the unknown deter you from purchasing a new home.
 If you need help getting a mortgage, finding down payment assistance, improving your credit before you buy, or simply navigating the process of buying your first home, American Financing is here to provide guidance.

 Once you've begun the application process, it's important to avoid doing anything that may harm your chances of approval.

-Prevent this by making large deposits (typically gifted money that does not come from payroll) at least 60 days before applying for a mortgage.
+Prevent this by making large deposits (typically money that does not come from payroll) at least 60 days before applying for a mortgage.
 And always be sure there is a paper trail, so you can help your lender source where the funds came from.

 Don't close accounts either.
 Closing an account reduces your available credit.
 For example, if you have credit limits totaling $10,000, and balances of $2,000, your ratio is 20%.
 If you then close an unused credit card with a limit of $6,000, you just raised your ratio to 50% — and that's a bad thing to a mortgage lender.

-If you are thinking of switching jobs and want to qualify for a home mortgage in the near future, consult with a mortgage professional to see if the job move will negatively affect your ability to qualify for a mortgage.
+So, borrowers who change jobs in the middle of the process create additional underwriting conditions which end up delaying the loan approval process.
+If you are thinking of switching jobs and want to qualify for a home mortgage soon, consult with a mortgage professional to see if the job move will negatively affect your ability to be eligible for a mortgage.

 Before making that big leap into purchasing that dream home, check out a few more tips that are specific to cutting costs when buying a new home.

-Do your homework on loan programs, and seek state or government assistance.
+Shopping around to consider all loan options is always a good strategy to help cut home costs.
 Requiring just 3.5% down to get into a home, the FHA loan program provides government backing on loans underwritten by banks.
-Although your monthly payment may overall be higher, it may make sense for you to consider an FHA loan to pay minimal money upfront and then pay more later.
+Although your monthly payment may overall be higher, it may make sense for you to consider an FHA loan to pay minimal money upfront and then spend more later.

+If you reside in Colorado, take a look at Colorado Housing and Finance Authority's CHFA loan, which can get you into a home for as little as $1,000 down.
 Even better, if you're active duty military or a veteran, the VA loan comes with no mortgage insurance and no required down payment to get into a home.